Koha-Community/kohadocs/source/tools.rst

           -  "INSTID:12345,BASEBALL:Cubs,""BASEBALL:White Sox"""

-       -  When replacing a patron record, any attributes specified in the input file replace all of the attribute values of any type that were previously assigned to the patron record.
+    **Note**

+    It's possible to set restrictions using the patron import tool.
+If the expiration date and comment match an existing restriction, the one in the import file will be skipped.
+So a patron import can be repeated multiple times without creating duplicate restrictions.
+    But if one of the criteria is different, a new restriction will be added.

 .. _importing-patrons-label:

 Importing Patrons
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once you have created your file, you can use the Patron Import Tool to bring the data into Koha.
+Once you have created your file, you can use the patron import tool to bring the data into Koha.

 -  Choose your CSV file

    |image255|

--  Choose to match on 'Cardnumber' or 'Username' to prevent adding of duplicate card numbers to the system
+-  Choose to match on 'cardnumber' or 'username' to prevent adding of duplicate card numbers to the system.
+Additional matchpoints can be set up using patron attributes marked as unique.

    |image256|